borgbackup/borg/docs/usage.rst

         Adds given OpenSSL header file directory to the default locations (setup.py).
     BORG_LZ4_PREFIX
         Adds given LZ4 header file directory to the default locations (setup.py).
+    BORG_LIBB2_PREFIX
+        Adds given prefix directory to the default locations.
+If a 'include/blake2.h' is found Borg will be linked against the system libb2 instead of a bundled implementation. (setup.py)

 Please note: